Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

 \subsection{REQUIRED AND DESIRED PROPERTIES}

-The required properties of a safeguard for analytic gradient-based reinforcement learning are the containment of its codomain in the safe set and the existence of a Clark generalised derivative \cite{Clarke} everywhere, which implies that the safeguarding is at least class $C^0$.
-Beyond the required, there are additional desired properties.
-First, the safeguarding should be class $C^1$ and provide full-rank Jacobians $\frac{\partial a_s}{\partial a}$ everywhere to facilitate learning and prevent information loss.
+A safeguard for our setting must be provably safe as described in \Cref{ssec:safety}.
+For backpropagation, it must also guarantee the existence of a Clark generalised derivative \cite{Clarke} everywhere, which implies that the safeguarding is at least of class $C^0$.

+Beyond the required properties, there are additional desired properties.
+First, the safeguarding should be of class $C^1$ and provide full rank Jacobians $\frac{\partial a_s}{\partial a}$ everywhere.
+A rank-deficient Jacobian can diminish the learning signal by reducing its effective dimensionality, which incurs information loss.
 Second, the number of interventions by the safeguarding should be minimal throughout training and inference.
-Minimal interventions also serve the last desired property of fast computation.
-In summary, the safeguard \textit{must} \begin{properties} \item map any action to a safe action, \item be subdifferentiable everywhere, and therefore class $C^0$ \end{properties} and \textit{should} \begin{properties}[start=3] \item be class $C^1$ and provide full-rank Jacobians everywhere, i.e. be a local diffeomorphism, \item intervene rarely, and \item compute quickly. \end{properties} The two safeguards we present offer different trade-offs between the desired properties.
+Minimal interventions also reduce overhead and serve the last desired property of fast computation.
+In summary, the safeguard \textit{must} \begin{properties} \item map any action to a safe action, \item be subdifferentiable everywhere, and therefore of class $C^0$ \end{properties} and \textit{should} \begin{properties}[start=3] \item be of class $C^1$ and provide full rank Jacobians everywhere, i.e. be a local diffeomorphism, \item intervene rarely, and \item compute quickly. \end{properties}

+Subsequently, we present two safeguards that offer different trade-offs between the desired properties.
+We summarise the properties of the safeguards in \Cref{tab:safeguards}.